Bhanukamax/hash-node-backup/cm2m6hsci000109mfc8533vcz.md

 Reflecting on my old post about learning Vim to look cool, I can say that switching to VSCode now isn’t about looking cool or following a trend either.
 I’ve just shifted to what works best for me right now.
 Every editor has its strengths and weaknesses, and what really matters is finding the one that helps you be productive and enjoy your work.

-Sure, there are some downsides to Emacs.
-That smaller community means some stuff doesn’t have as much widespread support.
-For example, getting LSP set up in Yarn PnP projects was a bit of a battle.
-But let’s not dive into that too much!

 ## Exploring Other Options

 I tried Zed, and while it’s interesting, I just don’t feel like it’s ready for prime time use yet, at least for me.